Documentation Index

 5. Enter the port number in Allowed port.

-To test if you can connect properly to the created MSSQL server by installing the MSSQL client, follow these steps:
+To test if you can connect properly to the created MSSQL server by installing the MSSQL client:

-1. Check the DNS name, DB access port, account ID, and password information for the MSSQL server access.
+1. Check the DNS name, DB connection port, account ID, and password required to connect to the MSSQL server.

-• Click Services > Database > Cloud DB for MSSQL > DB server.
+• Navigate to Services > Database > Cloud DB for MSSQL > DB Server.

-• Click the MSSQL server's service name to access, and check the following:
+• Click the service name of the MSSQL server to connect to, and then check the following items.

-• DB access port: check DB access port
+• DB access port: Check the DB connection port.

-4. Enter the DB server information in the server connection pop-up window.
+4. Enter the DB server information in the Connect to Server popup.

 database-9-1-501_ko

-• Server name: DNS name, DB access port (separated with comma)
+• Server name: DNS name and DB connection port (separated by a comma).

-• DNS name: private domain of the MSSQL server to access
+• DNS name: The private domain of the MSSQL server to connect to.

-• DB access port: access port of the MSSQL server to access
+• DB access port: The connection port of the MSSQL server to connect to.

-• Login: account name of the user for the MSSQL server to access
+• Login: The user account name of the MSSQL server to connect to.

-• Password: account password of the user for the MSSQL server to access
+• Password: The user account password of the MSSQL server to connect to.

 Data migration (backup/recovery)